jhill1/SEPwC.github.io/_sources/Issues.rst

 ------

 Bugs are errors in the code that result in incorrect output or the program to fail.
-In other words they are unintential behaviours of the code.
+In other words they are unintentional behaviours of the code.
 With ever more complex software being developed which uses a stack of other libraries to create the functionality making sure your code is bug free is getting harder but yet more important.
 It's also important to note that bugs are always introduced by programmers; they don't manifest themselves!

 There are a number of different categories of bugs:

- * Arthimetic: dividing by zero, creating a number larger than the computer can handle, loss of precision etc can all introduce bugs
+ * Arithmetic: dividing by zero, creating a number larger than the computer can handle, loss of precision etc can all introduce bugs
  * Control flow: your logic may not be correct, so the program goes into a branch not expected.
  * Interfacing: If you use other libraries (which you will!) you can pass incorrect data to them.
-This is particularlly challenging when a library updates on a system and the interface (called the Application Programming Interface or API) changes.
+This is particularly challenging when a library updates on a system and the interface (called the Application Programming Interface or API) changes.
  * Concurrency: when using more than one core or using threads you can end up deadlocking (nothing runs) or a race condition (wrong order) etc. Parallel programming is very hard because of this.
- * Resource bugs: Using an unitilised variable or a null pointer.
+ * Resource bugs: Using an initialised variable or a null pointer.
 This are actually quite hard to generate in interpreted languages like Python and R.
  * Syntax: Using ``x==5`` rather than ``x=5`` can be valid syntax but not what you expected.
 Again, in interpreted languages this is hard to do as you get an error or warning.